lancedb/documentation/docs/src/guides/search/full-text-search.md

 #### **Combining Two Match Queries**

-You can combine two MatchQuery objects using either the `and` function or the `&` operator (e.g., `MatchQuery("puppy", "text") and MatchQuery("merrily", "text")`); both methods are supported and yield the same result.
+In Python, you can combine two MatchQuery objects using either the `and` function or the `&` operator (e.g., `MatchQuery("puppy", "text") and MatchQuery("merrily", "text")`); both methods are supported and yield the same result.
 Similarly, you can use either the `or` function or the `|` operator to perform an or query.

+In TypeScript, boolean queries are constructed using the `BooleanQuery` class with a list of [Occur, subquery] pairs.
+For example, to perform an AND query:(e.g.
+    `new BooleanQuery([
+            [Occur.Must, new MatchQuery("puppy", "text")],
+            [Occur.Must, new MatchQuery("merrily", "text")],
+          ])`)
+This approach allows you to specify complex boolean logic by combining multiple subqueries with different Occur values (such as Must, Should, or MustNot).

+!!! note
+    A boolean query must include at least one `SHOULD` or `MUST` clause.
+Queries that contain only a `MUST_NOT` clause are not allowed.

 === "Python"
     ```python